 [6:113] This is to let the minds of those who do not believe in the Hereafter listen to such fabrications, and accept them, and thus expose their real convictions.

 11. God has ordered us to only believe in His revelations and use His book as a source of law being fully detailed:

-[45:6] These are God’s revelations that We recite to you truthfully.
-In which hadith other than God and His revelations do they believe?
+[45:6] That is of God’s signs we recite it through you (Muhammad) with the truth.
+So, in which hadith after God and His revelations do they believe?

 [6:114] Shall I seek other than God as a source of law, when He has revealed to you this book fully detailed?

 12. The Quran has informed us that the prophet has sincerely delivered God’s revelations and he has guided him with what has been revealed to him:

-[34:50] Say, “If I go astray, I go astray because of my own shortcomings.
-And if I am guided, it is because of my Lord’s inspiration.
-He is Hearer, Near.”
+[34:50] Say, “If I have gone astray, then I go astray for myself.
+And if I have guided, then with what my Lord reveals to me.
+Indeed, He is Hearer, Near.”

 Obey God and obey Muhammad!

 We have never read anywhere in the Quran the expression like “Obey God and obey Muhammad” or obey Jesus or Moses etc..
 But we always read, “Obey God and obey the messenger”.
 If we were to obey Muhammad the human being (not the messenger), we were to frown at the poor, fear the people instead of God and prohibit what God did not.
 That is why there has never been a single order in the Quran from God, the Most Cognizant to “Obey Muhammad.”
 So we are required to obey the messenger, because it is the message (Quran) that made the obedience a requirement, not the person, Muhammad that made it so.
 However, let us find out below what God has taught us about Muhammad to make the expression “Obey Muhammad” different from the order “Obey the messenger”: